 Shore Assault Cannons (a): these twinned 55mm cannons are situated on each side of the Moray; one port, one starboard.
 They are fired in tandem, and will inflict the gunner's Agility +7 damage in a controlled burst, or their Agility +8 damage when fired full auto.

 Spotlight (i): in front of the co-pilot seat of the Moray is a large spotlight that its occupant can use to, well, spot targets.
-It projects intensity 10 illumination, and can do so anywhere within firing distance of the Moray, in order to find its foes.
+It projects intensity 10 illumination, and can do so anywhere within firing distance of the Moray, to find its foes.

 Super Swimming (a): the Moray is fast - very fast.
 It can move at intensity 2 speeds (48 knots) normally, raising this to intensity 3 (around 75 MPH) when it deploys its hydrofoils, thanks to its high-flow 775 HP Destro v-12 gasoline engine.